-A member of the mint family, thyme is a perennial evergreen shrub, whose sometimes woody stems are covered with small, gray-green to green leaves.
+A member of the mint family and related to oregano, thyme is a perennial evergreen shrub, whose sometimes woody stems are covered with small, gray-green to green leaves.
 Its small, two-lipped flowers range in color from pale pink to purple and bear quadruplet nutlet fruits.
 The entire plant is aromatic.

 There are hundreds of varieties of thyme, and the many types are so close in appearance it is often difficult to differentiate them.
 When it comes to cooking, the most common varieties are garden thyme and lemon thyme.
 Garden thyme (also called common thyme) has a gentle, floral tone that pairs well with almost anything, while lemon thyme has a slightly more pronounced lemony fragrance that is particularly good with seafood.
 These two varieties look very similar but can be distinguished by their aroma.

 All varieties of thyme are highly attractive to bees.
 (Honey from bees that feed on thyme flower nectar is a gourmet delight.)
 Yet, interestingly enough, insects are repelled by thyme.
 Make a cup of thyme tea, put it in a plant mister, and spray around doorways and windows in summer to repel insects.